needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 ![](images/2D-animation-samples-DLCswap-scene.png)

-For more information about AssetBundles, please refer to the [AssetBundle documentation](https://docs.unity3d.com/Manual/AssetBundlesIntro.html).

 To ensure the AssetBundle works correctly, check that the `Rikr_Poison.spriteLib` and `Rikr_Rage.spriteLib` Assets in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprite Library` are labeled with their corresponding AssetBundle tag.

 ![](images/2D-animation-samples-DLCswap-assetbundle-property.png)<br/>The `Rikr_Rage.spriteLib` Asset labeled with 'rikrrage'.